Updated: Aug 26, 2022

-Something woke me up night before last.
+Something woke me up in the middle of the night.
 (I won’t publicly blame my husband for this, of course).
 I was AWAKE.
 For more than an hour.

 You know where my mind went?
-(Guessing I’m not alone in this).
+(I’m sure I'm not alone in doing this).

 My mind traveled quickly to a situation I’m worrying over, despite all of its good.

 In this case, it was about sending my 9-year old daughter to sleep away camp for the first time.